unyt-org/articles/articles/introduction-to-unyt-orgs-digital-voting-system.md

 -->

-# Introduction to unyt.org's democratic network and communication approach
+# Introduction to unyt.org's digital voting system

-**Privacy is dead.**

-## Anonymous digital voting
 Traditional paper-based voting systems, like those employed in most goverment elections (*US Presidential Election* / *German federal election*), are not only expensive and intransparent, but also prone to inefficiencies and [potential fraud](https://de.wikipedia.org/wiki/Bundestagswahl_2021#Unregelm%C3%A4%C3%9Figkeiten_in_Berlin_und_Einspruch_des_Bundeswahlleiters).

 The management and counting of votes require extensive human resources and can cost a stack of bucks... a big stack.
 With [unyt.org](https://unyt.org) we are introducing a better, cheaper, fully transparent and more secure alternative to traditional systems: **unyt.org's digital democratic blockchain-backed voting system**.